 b.
 Activity that is limited to the street, and does not modify or create sidewalks, tree wells, or existing or potential tree planting areas; or

 c.
 Demolition Permits.

 2. Where physical constraints preclude meeting the Street Tree planting requirement because:

 a.
-Existing above or below grade utilities prevent planting Street Trees; or
+Existing driveways, trees, and above or below grade utilities prevent planting Street Trees; or

 b.
 The design of the street will not accommodate Street Tree planting because the planting strip is less than 3 feet wide, there is not a planting strip, or there is insufficient space to add tree wells.

 C. Street Tree Planting Requirement.
 Any proposed change in width in a public street right-of-way or any other proposed street improvement, including the development of new public streets, shall include areas for tree and landscape planting where practical.
 Utility connections and specifications for planting such areas shall be integrated into the site plan.
 Specific locations and species will be determined by the Responsible Engineer and City Forester.
 Planting in public streets shall meet the specifications in Chapter 11.60 and the following: